Niralidave19/DEVICE_DRIVERS_STM32/readme.md

 - UART/USART stands for universal synchronous synchronous/asynchronous receiver transmitter.
 This is a hardware module that facilitates serial communication.
 - The controller needs to have two pins: TX and RX pin on which it can either transmit data (TX Pin) or receive data (RX Pin).
 ### UART (Asynchronous communication)
+No shared clock between the client and server, then